rit-construct-makerspace/access-control-documentation/docs/ACS Hardware/Hardware Standards/Enumeration.md

 * Device type, name, manufacturer (for deployment composition reporting)
 * Desired power draw or maximum power consumption (for power allocations)
 * Current firmware version and URL to check for new firmware (for OTA updating)
+* Maximum CAN frequency (for higher speed operation)

 ## Missed Device Detection